dheerajkrishna458/assignment2-MEKALA/README.md

     3. Book an 3-wheeler auto ride from airport to museum.
     4. Try to reach the museum before 2 p.m.
     5. It will take minimum of 2 hours to visit the museum.
+    6. Near by visiting places
         - charminar
         - birla mandir
         - hussain sagar
         - nehru zoo park